nextgis/docs_toolbox/source/update_vector_layer.rst

 Troubleshooting

 * Invalid type error - incorrect resource ID.
-Specify vector layer resource ID, not resource group containing the layer.
+Specify the ID of the vector layer resource, not that of the resource group containing the layer.
 * Invalid type of the layer - incorrect layer type.
 Only vector layers can be used.
 * Invalid operation mode - incorrect mode.
 You can only type in Replace or Add.
 * Invalid geometry type - target layer geometry is not point.
-* Invalid structure of the layer - data structures of CSV and target layer mismatch.
+* Invalid structure of the layer - data structures of CSV and target layer do not match.

 Launch the tool: https://toolbox.nextgis.com/t/update_vector_layer